 This means that RESTART,READ has to be read before all other cards, then comes NODE etc. The way inpc is to be read is stored in the fields ipoinp, inp and ipoinpc.
-The two-dimensional field ipoinp consists of 2 columns and nentries rows, where nentries is the number of keyword cards listed in the list above, i.e. right now nentries=18.
+The two-dimensional field ipoinp consists of 2 columns and nentries rows, where nentries is the number of keyword cards listed in the list above, i.e. right now nentries=19.
 The first column of row i in field ipoinp contains a row number of field inp, for instance j1.
-Then, the first column of row j1 in field inp contains the line number where reading for keyword i should start, the second column contains the line number where reading should end and the third column contains the line number in field inp where the reading information for keyword i continues, else it is zero.
+Then, the first column of row j1 in field inp contains the line number where reading for keyword i should start, the second column contains the line number in field inp where the reading information for keyword i continues, else it is zero.
 If it is zero the corresponding row number in inp is stored in the second column of row i in field ipoinp.
 Lines are stored consecutively in field inpc (without blanks and without comment lines).
 Line 11 starts at ipoinpc(11-1)+1 (first character) and ends at ipoinpc(11) (last character).
 Notice that ipoinpc(0)=0.
 This structure uniquely specifies in what order field inpc must be read.
-This is also illustrated in Figure 162
+This is also illustrated in Figure 166